jeremytammik/the_building_coder_blog/a/2062_gpt_prompt.md

 Peter Hirn displays the basic Revit file information contained in `BasicFileInfo` in the browser using TypeScript.
 You can try it out by simply dropping an RVT BIM file into the [rvt.app](https://rvt.app/) web site.
+Thanks to Peter for sharing this handy utility.

 ####<a name="5"></a> Revit API Support Prompt